rhuanca/teaching_my_autistic_son_programming/daily_challenges/phase1_elemental/Day_01_First_Steps.md

 ### Easy:
 - Try `FD 50` then `FD 50` - what happens?
-- Make the longest line you can: `FD 300`

 ### Hard:
-- Can you make the turtle end up exactly where it started?
 - Try: `FD 150` then `BK 150`

 ---